Labyricorn/SHIRMIN/README.md

 ## Usage

-Double-click the `SLOEACSS-console.hta` file to launch the application.
+Double-click the `SHIRMIN-console.hta` file to launch the application.